Science and Sourdough

 Raisin bread option

 Add 80 grams of raisins that have been soaked in water for a couple of hours.
 Easiest is to add them at the first stretch and fold.
 Some people also add cinnamon.
-Know that these raisins will add about 240 Calories to the bread.
+Know that raisins will add about 240 Calories to the bread.